michael-ortiz/aws-on-call-notifier/README.md

 `end_date`

-The end date of the on-call duty in ISO 8601 date format.
+The end date of the on-call shift in ISO 8601 date format.

 *Type:* `String`